kelsey-sorrels/roguelike-tutorial-2018/lessons/week02.md

 So, for now, we'll automatically pick a seed from the system time.
-Normally, if you care about your initialization being as random as possible, you _don't_ want to do this, because the system clock is a very low-quality randomness source.
+Normally, if you care about your initialization being as random as possible, you _don't_ want to do this, because the system clock is a _very_ low quality randomness source.
 You'd want to ask your OS to please give you a random number from its CSPRNG.
-We're not using `rand` so we can't easily abstract away that OS call (that's the best feature of `rand`).
-However, the default randomness quality doesn't matter, because later on we'll just outright let the player pick their own random seed if they want.
+We're not using `rand` so no one has abstracted way the OS differences there for us (that's the best feature of `rand`).
+However, the default seed quality doesn't matter, because later on we'll just outright let the player pick their own random seed if they want.
 Like Brogue and Minecraft and such.

 ```rust
 pub fn u64_from_time() -> u64 {